jawordpressorg/core-handbook/core/best-practices/commit-messages.md

 > Props person, another.
 > Fixes [#30000](https://core.trac.wordpress.org/ticket/30000).
 See [#20202](https://core.trac.wordpress.org/ticket/20202), #105.

-Generally, each line in a commit message should begin with a capital letter and end with a full stop.
+Generally, each line in a commit message should begin with a capital letter and end with a full stop/period.
 Code, such as the name of a function or a hook, should appear inside backticks, to ensure proper formatting in Trac and Slack.
 Ticket numbers preceded by a number sign [#20202](https://core.trac.wordpress.org/ticket/20202) and revision numbers inside square brackets [\[30000\]](https://core.trac.wordpress.org/changeset/30000) will auto-link in Trac, Slack, and here on make/core.

 ### Brief summary